Nuts Trading License in Dubai: Cost and Requirements

 Global demand for nuts continues to rise, driven by health-conscious consumers, the snack food industry, and expanding food processing sectors.
 Dubai sits at the crossroads of the world's largest nut-producing and nut-consuming markets, making it one of the most strategically valuable locations for traders in this category.
 Whether you are sourcing cashews from Vietnam, almonds from California, or pistachios from Iran, establishing a nuts trading business in Dubai gives you access to over two billion consumers across the Middle East, Africa, South Asia, and beyond.

-This guide covers everything you need to know about obtaining a nuts trading licence in Dubai, with a specific focus on setting up at Dubai South Business Hub Free Zone under Activity Code 4721.92.
+This guide covers everything you need to know about obtaining a nuts trading license in Dubai, with a specific focus on setting up at Dubai South Business Hub Free Zone under Activity Code 4721.92.

 Why Dubai for Nuts Trading?